-In my affair, some nights I spent with Edward were domestic in character due to time stress.
+Some nights spent with Edward were domestic due to time stress.
 I purchased food on the way over to his apartment for our dinner.
 He dressed me, took me and I redressed.
 Then I fixed dinner.
-Like a married couple, after action and food we then watched TV or read and dozed off until my time to leave.
+Like a married couple, after food we then watched TV, read or dozed off until my time to leave.

 If his criteria for a Singapore sling was not met he ordered me gin and tonic with a lime slice.
-Edward liked to converse at the bar and often we met new acquaintances and learned a little about their lives He taught me how to socialize by initiating a neutral conversation and letting others talk about themselves, a topic he told me they never tired of.
+Edward liked to converse at the bar and often we met new acquaintances and learned a little about their lives.
+He taught me how to socialize by initiating a neutral conversation and letting others talk about themselves, a topic he told me they never tired of.

 At the dinner table our menue selection was accompanied with a wine lesson.
-I learned to select wine by area grown, year of vintage and the menu choice.
-Neither of us liked dessert but he introduced after dinner liqueurs like Amaretto and Benedictine B & B. After dinner.
-When we walked to the Porsche my cheeks were flush from the cocktails before dinner, the wine during and the liqueur after.
+I learned to select wine by area grown, year of vintage and the main menu choice.
+Neither of us liked dessert but he introduced after dinner liqueurs like Amaretto and Benedictine B & B. When we walked to the Porsche after dinner, my cheeks were flush from the cocktails before, the wine during and the liqueur after.

-Past the door in our rush, we'd skipped protection.
+Past the door in our rush, on the sofa, we'd skipped protection.

 Driving home near dawn, sober, I realized how stupid I was.
-I lived in fear for three months.
-Edward gave a pregnancy test and was assured after one month but it took two more to convince me.
+I lived in fear for twenty-two days.
+Edward gave a pregnancy test and was assured after ten but it took more to convince me.
 He took responsibility but I knew it was me who got pregnant and my fault.

 I knew I couldn’t have an abortion, confess to my husband or marry Edward.
-Each day I lived in terror and soon lost 5 pounds.
+Each day I lived in terror and lost five pounds.
 I counted the days.
 No, I counted the hours.
 Was it a week, no it was longer, oh God not two weeks since my period?
 Hubby noticed and became concerned.
 My excuse, a supervisor at work was harassing me deflected him but his solicitousness compounded the terror if I had to confess.
-I told no one the truth, not even the older woman at work who I normally confided in
+I told no one, not even the older woman at work who I confided in

 While we talked on the phone I didn’t visit Edward.
 As the days added up the terror increased as the day of reckoning approached.
-Days 14, 15, 16 and 17 passed.
-By day 18 terror was slipping into depression.
+Days fourteen, fifteen, on to twenty passed.
+By day twenty-one terror was slipping into depression.
 Then the next morning, a cramp pain, more joyous than any physical pleasure experienced came.
 I wasn’t pregnant!

 To celebrate, Edward took me to the Mark Hopkins Hotel in San Francisco.
 I’d seen it from the street but had never been inside.
 He dressed me formally with a black lace pencil dress, pearl necklace and high heels.

 At its classic bar I had my Singapore slings, my terror left behind.
-He had his martinis.
+He had his martinis with Boodles English gin.
 We then had a formal dinner with a bottle of Napa Valley wine in the hotel restaurant.
 Dinner finished, we stayed there.
 The trip to bed was a tipsy elevator ride.
 We had a view of the city before, while and after.

 Edward knew the in spots" in" San Francisco, those not generally known by tourists.
 The next San Francisco date was to the Hotel Griffon, a boutique hotel in the Embarcadero.

-In their intimate ground floor restaurant and lounge it was a Singapore sling, wine, dinner and then up for bed with a view of the Bay Bridge.
+In their intimate ground floor restaurant and lounge it was Singapore slings, wine, dinner and then up for bed with a view of the Bay Bridge.
 With the window open, exhausted, I fell asleep to the cool air of the Bay.
-Awoken by the requested front desk phone call at 3 AM we left despite my being still groggy so I could be home wearing my work smock before the children and husband got up.
+Awoken by the requested front desk phone call at three AM we left, despite my being still grogg, so I could be home wearing my work smock before the children and husband got up.

 Author Notes: In addition to branding me as his Edward introduces me to a more upscale world, his world.